 CDC says some nursing homes and hospitals no longer need to require universal masking

-CDC says some nursing homes and hospitals no longer need to require universal maskingget the free app

 Outside of communities seeing "high" levels of COVID-19 transmission, the Centers for Disease Control and Prevention has ended a blanket plea for Americans in hospitals and nursing homes to wear masks indoors.